• Skip to primary navigation

 • Recipe backstory

-✔️ Delicious on a bagel with cream cheese.
-Terrific over a block of cream cheese for an appetizer.
-As a glaze over bbq chicken or pork, this is a great recipe!
+Pepper jelly is delicious on a bagel with cream cheese and terrific over a block of cream cheese for an appetizer.
+You can even use it as a glaze over bbq chicken or pork, this is a great recipe!

 This is an overview of the instructions.
 For the complete directions just scroll down to the bottom!
 It's a combination of spicy and sweet peppers.